ico-masters/website/_pages/cookie_policy.md

 title: Cookie Policy
 hero_image: /assets/images/hero2.jpg
 headline: Cookie Policy
-home_headline: 'Cookie Policy'
+home_headline: Cookie Policy
+summary: |
+  Cookie Policy
+home_summary: Cookie Policy
+description: Cookie Policy
 cta: Cookie Policy
-summary: >
-  Cookie Policy
-home_summary: >-
-  Cookie Policy
-description: >-
-  Cookie Policy
 ---
 # Cookie Policy

-This policy relates to the website [www.tldr.capital](https://www.tldr.capital), owned by TLDR Universe Limited and explains how it deploys cookies and what options do you have to control them (the “**Cookie Policy**”).
+This policy relates to the website [www.tldr.global](http://www.tldr.global), owned by TLDR Universe Limited and explains how it deploys cookies and what options do you have to control them (the “**Cookie Policy**”).

 ## 1. What are “cookies”?